codeengine1/sentiment-service/README.md

 # sentiment-service

 The project goal is to be able to classify english phrases by sentiment (positive or negative).
+The source code is Kotlin and the Services are fully compatible with Java and Scala.

 # attribution